csc-training/intro-to-dl/day1/README.md

     * select *"Python 3"* as the kernel for the notebook
     * write some Python code to a Jupyter *cell*
     * execute the cell with *shift-enter*

+#### :warning: Note
+The notebook sessions have a limited time (8h) after which they, and any data or changes, will be *destroyed*.
+If you wish to save any files, you need to download them.

 ### 2. Running Jupyter on your laptop